Annihilationism: History

-Bible references
+Old Testament

 Proponents of annihilationism agree that the Bible teaches that the wicked are punished eternally, but they believe that punishment is complete destruction for eternity as opposed to eternal life in torment.
-They see Old Testament passages referring to the finality of judgment, and not its duration (see Isaiah 66:24; cf. 2 Kings 22:17; Isaiah 17:2–7; 51:8; Jeremiah 4:4; 7:20; 21:12; Ezekiel 20:47–48; Malachi 4:1-3).
-Similarly, the New Testament teaches that the wicked will justly suffer for their sins, but the end result will be their destruction (cf. Luke 16:19–31; Romans 2:8; 2 Thessalonians 1:6).
+Appealed to here are references to an "unquenchable fire" and "undying worm" in the Old Testament (Isaiah 66:24; cf. 2 Kings 22:17; Isaiah 17:2–7; 51:8; Jeremiah 4:4; 7:20; 21:12; Ezekiel 20:47–48; Malachi 4:1-3), which refer to the finality of judgement (and not its duration).
+Similarly, the New Testament teaches that the wicked will justly suffer for their sins, but the result will be their destruction (cf. Luke 16:19–31; Romans 2:8; 2 Thessalonians 1:9).

-Other New Testament texts, including Matthew 10:28, where Christ speaks of the wicked being destroyed "both body and soul" in fiery hell, John 11:11 "our friend Lazarus has fallen asleep", 1 Thessalonians 4:15 "we shall not precede those who have fallen asleep" and John 3:36 "he that believeth not the Son shall not see life".

 Church Fathers and later

 Christian writers from Tertullian to Luther have held to traditional notions of Hell.
 However, the annihilationist position is not without some historical precedent.
 Early forms of annihilationism or conditional immortality are claimed to be found in the writings of Ignatius of Antioch (d.
 108/140), Justin Martyr (d.
 165), and Irenaeus (d.
 202), among others.
 However, the teachings of Arnobius (d.
 330) are often interpreted as the first to defend annihilationism explicitly.
-One quote in particular stands out in Arnobius' second book of Against the Heathen:
+One quote, in particular, stands out in Arnobius' second book Against the Heathen:

+Dr. Graham Keith of Scotland, in his article "Patristic Views on Hell", notes the following: "Indeed, a century or so after Constantine [i.e. the 4th–5th centuries] we have a surprising amount of evidence indicating widespread denial of eternal punishment within the church."

 Eternal Hell/torment has been "the semiofficial position of the church since approximately the sixth century", according to Pinnock.

 Additionally, at least one of John Wesley's recorded sermons is often reluctantly understood as implying annihilationism.
 Contrarily, the denominations of Methodism which arose through his influence typically do not agree with annihilationism.